lex4736/snazzyreadme/README.md

   * [Questions](#email)
   ----
 ## 🍀 <a id="installation"></a> How to install
-  Fork from lex4736 github profile into your own github profile.
-Then clone into your local drive.
-Open the application in visual studio code or simillar.
-Once you have the application open, input "npm i" on the terminal to install required dependencies/tools.
-Then input "node index.js" to start the application
+  Fork into repo and clone into local drive.
+Open folder in code editor such as visual studio code and input "npm i" under the terminal to install dependencies.
+Then "index.js" to intitiate

   ----
 ## 🍀 <a id="usage"></a> What does it do
-  for generating custom readme files
+  To create custom readme files based on user input

   ----
 ## 🍀 <a id="license"></a> License